 Another option is Internations, an expat community with chapters all around the world including Berlin.

 By far, the very best way to make friends in Berlin is to come out to the monthly meetups that I co-host with my buddy Adam.
-To see when new events are being held, join our meetup group that now has more than 4,3oo members!
+To see when new events are being held, join our meetup group with more than 6,0oo members!
+Join our private Facebook group to connect with 1,400+ locals right away or join our brand new group for women only, Make Friends in Berlin – Girls Edition.

 Just Get Out There